 An Aviva policy through DayInsure.com will insure a family or friend's car whilst the learner is practising.
 The policy will run from just two hours up to a maximum of 5 months, and really comes to the fore if you are looking for cover over the odd weekend or perhaps the day of a test.

 Very short term policies cost a bit more due to the administration costs of setting them up, but they still have competitive quotes.
 The company have restrictions which have been put in place to keep the policy premiums low - accompanying drivers need to be over 25, and the policy does not offer cover between midnight and 6am.

-Covered Learner Drivers is another pretty similar scheme and, although they don't offer refunds when the learner passes, they tend to be cheaper with a 5 month policy running from about £1.84 a day.
+Covered Learner Drivers is another pretty similar scheme and, although they don't offer refunds when the learner passes, they tend to be cheap with a 5 month policy running from about £1.51 a day.
 They also, in our experience, cover a broader range of postcodes, so will be able to help those where others can't.
 They won't insure cars in insurance group 30 or more.

 Also run a quotation through the MoneyMaxim Car Insurance Panel and look out for the Collingwood policy mentioned above.
 They are happy for the policy to be used as an add-on to protect the car owner's own no claims bonus.

 Beware the interest charges for paying monthly!
 Rates vary massively - with some insurers charging an incredible interest rate of over 30%.
 If the best priced policy is one which charges a ridiculous interest rate consider applying for an interest free credit card - either to pay for the policy outright or to do a balance transfer if you have already paid for it on another card.
 See the MoneyMaxim guide to interest free credit cards for more details.
 The card applicant will need to be over 18 with a reasonable credit rating.